Either Way (K. Michelle song)

-"Either Way" is a song by American R&B singer K. Michelle featuring Chris Brown.
-The song was released on September 15, 2017 through Atlantic Records, taken from her fourth studio album, Kimberly: The People I Used to Know (2017).
+"Either Way" is a song by American singer K. Michelle featuring fellow American singer Chris Brown.
+The song was released on September 15, 2017 by Atlantic Records as the second single from her fourth studio album Kimberly: The People I Used to Know (2017).

 Critical reception

 The song gained positive reviews from critics.

 HotNewHipHop gave the track a positive review stating "Aiming this one at the airwaves, K Michelle delivers an unapologetic record that finds her spitting some braggadocios bars aimed at her haters, while reminding everyone that she gon’ be good “either way.”"
 Vibe praised the song stating "A series of trap beats and a talk-rap narrative engulf the song’s club-banging track, as she tells all her haters and foes how she’s increasing her bank accounts regardless of their disapproval and constant chatter."